-Tax Reform Act of 1986, signed by President Ronald Reagan, raised tax rates on capital gains and lowered rates on ordinary income, but set the same 28 percent top rate for both.
+The Tax Reform Act of 1986, signed by President Ronald Reagan, raised tax rates on capital gains and lowered rates on ordinary income but set the same 28 percent top rate for both.
 The goal: reducing tax planning devoted to converting ordinary income to capital gains.
 The policy worked—briefly.
-Successive congresses raised the top rate on ordinary income (now 43.4 percent) and reduced the top rate on capital gains (now 23.8 percent).
-As the gap between the two rates widened, so did the incentives to manipulate the system.
-Now might be a good time to once again tax capital gains and ordinary income at the same rate, which would be higher than today’s rate on capital gains but lower than the rate on ordinary income.
+Successive congresses raised the top rate on ordinary income (now 40.8 percent) and reduced the top rate on capital gains (now 23.8 percent).
+As the gap between the two rates grew, so did the incentives to manipulate the system.
+Now might be a good time to once again tax capital gains and ordinary income at the same rate, which could be higher than today’s rate on capital gains but lower than the current rate on ordinary income.

-In the 1980s, taxpayers exploited the ordinary income/capital gain gap by making investments that generated ordinary deductions—such as interest, lease payments and depreciation—to reduce their current income tax liability.
+In the 1980s, taxpayers exploited the ordinary income/capital gain gap by making investments that generated ordinary deductions—such as interest, lease payments, and depreciation—to reduce their current income tax liability.
 These taxpayers got their money back (and presumably more) in the form of long-term capital gains.
-The ’86 act targeted these arrangements by limiting the use of passive loss, interest, and accelerated depreciation deductions.
-But, most importantly, the ’86 act also eliminated the ordinary income/capital gain gap, which removed much of the juice.
+The Tax Reform Act targeted these arrangements by limiting passive loss, interest, and accelerated depreciation deductions.
+Most importantly, it also eliminated the ordinary income/capital gain gap, thus making many tax shelter schemes unprofitable.

-With the return of the ordinary income/capital gap, various schemes to convert ordinary income into capital gains have followed.
-Last year, the Senate investigated basket options, which used the tax alchemy of derivatives to convert short-term into long-term capital gains.
-Over the last several years, private equity and other investment managers have been compensated with “carried interest,” which allow them to claim long-term gains rather than salaries.
+With the return of the ordinary/capital income tax differential, schemes to convert ordinary income into capital gains have followed.
+The Senate investigated one such scheme, basket options, which used the tax alchemy of derivatives to convert short-term into long-term capital gains.
+Private equity and other investment managers are often compensated with “carried interest,” which allows them to claim long-term gains rather than salaries.

-These planning opportunities are available only to the well off.
-More generally, capital assets are held predominantly by the well-off, who derive the most benefit from the capital gains preferences (figure 1).
+These planning opportunities are available only to the well-off, who hold the vast majority of capital assets and face the highest tax rates, thus deriving the most benefit from lower tax rates on capital gains (figure 1).